soverenio/helm-charts-testing/README.md

 ### Data map

-As a result of deploying this chart, you will observe the following on the [data map](https://app.soveren.io/data-map):
+After deploying this chart, you will observe the following in the [data map](https://app.soveren.io/data-map):

 ![Data map with test assets](./img/data-map-overview.png "Data map with test assets")